If you’re stuck in a home with too much “stuff”, it might be time to start small and learn to live with less with this minimalist home inspiration.

 Because I’ve discussed many of the ways to jump into a classic minimalist home in the past, I wanted to think a little outside of the box today.

 There are basic principles of minimalism that can be implemented through control of chaos and clutter!
-I’ve outlined those ideas in a comprehensive post about minimalist design, and I recommend that you start there if you’re thinking of jumping into the idea of living with less.
+I’ve outlined minimalist decorating ideas in a comprehensive post about minimalist decor, and I recommend that you start there if you’re thinking of jumping into the idea of living with less.

 The following thoughts on creating a minimalist house might be a little unexpected, but they work beautifully for a jumping off point!
 Especially when you’ve already started with functional design and storage plans… you’ll be well on your way to peaceful, minimalist interiors.